Aliases for PSMB10 Gene

 GeneCards Summary for PSMB10 Gene

 PSMB10 (Proteasome Subunit Beta 10) is a Protein Coding gene.
-Among its related pathways are RET signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and RET signaling.
 GO annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB7.

 UniProtKB/Swiss-Prot for PSMB10 Gene

 The proteasome is a multicatalytic proteinase complex which is characterized by its ability to cleave peptides with Arg, Phe, Tyr, Leu, and Glu adjacent to the leaving group at neutral or slightly basic pH.
 The proteasome has an ATP-dependent proteolytic activity.
 This subunit is involved in antigen processing to generate class I binding peptides.